Mary H. Nichols

 Asheville, NC 28805

 "Knitting and spinning are magical activities for me."
 I'm a fiber artist who has been knitting since childhood.
-I learned to spin about twelve years ago and I now spin and dye fine yarns and knit them into lace shawls and scarves.
+I learned to spin about 18 years ago and I now spin and dye fine yarns and knit them into lace shawls and scarves.
 I use various fibers (wool, silk, alpaca, cotton, cashmere, the list goes on) and dyeing techniques to enhance the delicate lace patterns.
 I often knit with glass beads, incorporating them into my scarves and shawls.
 I also have a line of knitted toys.
-Along with being a member of the Southern Highland Craft Guild, I'm also an active member of the Western North Carolina Fibers/Handweavers Guild.
-I participant in the East of Asheville Studio Tour (E.A.S.T.) and I'm a regular demonstrator on my great wheel and various other spinning wheels.
+Along with being a member of the Southern Highland Craft Guild, I'm also an active member of the Western North Carolina Fibers/Handweavers Guild, the Spinners, Shepherds and Wannabes and the Blue Ridge Spinners.
+I participated in the East of Asheville Studio Tour (E.A.S.T.) and I'm a regular demonstrator on my great wheel and various other spinning wheels.